install slackware from rescue/install system

-this is for preparing bare-metal install, as we would otherwise simply bootstrap slackware
+this guide is specifically designed for preparing bare-metal install, as we would otherwise simply bootstrap slackware onto a vdisk

 guest=slackconsole